-- Reader in early modern literature at Leiden University
+- Professor in early modern literature and culture at Leiden University

 - Fellow of the Royal Historical Society and a member of the Young Academy at the Royal Netherlands Academy of Arts and Sciences (KNAW)